Holt1310/TechGuidesV2/README.md

 default password can be set with the `TRUCKSOFT_ADMIN_PASSWORD` environment variable.
 The host and port may be customized with `TRUCKSOFT_HOST` and

+## Case Management

+Logged in admins can create structured cases using configurable templates.
+Use the **Cases** link in the navigation bar to view existing cases or start a new one.
+Case templates define the available fields and can be managed from the Templates page.
+Template definitions are stored in the database and support basic field dependencies using custom data tables.

+### Browser Automation

+The `client_tools` folder contains a small Selenium script for automatically creating cases.
+Download the Microsoft Edge WebDriver and place the binary in `client_tools/msedgedriver.exe`.
+Then run `python client_tools/case_creator.py` to login and submit a case based on a template.
+Selenium and related packages can be installed with `pip install selenium`.